burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Modules (from C++20)

-Standard `#include` preprocessor directive helps organize the project but it is happening at a considerable cost.
+Standard `#include` preprocessor directive helps organize the project, but it is happening at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

 Modules have come with C++20 to upgrade the understanding of header files.
-The reason to include it in standards that B.Stroustrup mentioned in his talks is mainly about improving compilation time:
+The reason to include it in the standards that B.Stroustrup mentioned in his talks is mainly about improving compilation time:
 - Google reports *x2-4* improvements in compile-time
 - Microsoft reports *x5-x50* times improvements in compile time